 Managed futures ETFs are exchange-traded funds that passively invest in a managed futures index.
-Investors typically buy managed futures ETFs as a diversification tool because the performance usually has a low correlation with a broad market stock index, such as the S&P 500.
-The average expenses for managed futures ETFs are 0.75 percent or $7.50 for every $1,000 invested.
+People often buy managed futures ETFs as a diversification tool because the funds' performance isn't linked with a broad market stock index, such as the S&P 500.
+The average expenses for these ETFs are 0.75% or $7.50 for every $1,000 invested.

-Before investing in managed futures ETFs, it's wise to understand how managed futures work, the risks associated with them, and how investors can benefit from them.
+Before you invest in managed futures ETFs, it's wise to know how they work, the risks that come with them, and how you can benefit from them.

 What Are Managed Futures?

-The term, managed futures, refers to a portfolio of futures contracts managed by a professional.
-Futures, aka futures contracts, are contracts where a buyer is obligated to purchase or a seller is obligated to sell an investment security or asset at a predetermined price.
-Futures are either purchased for speculation (betting on a certain direction in price movement) or for hedging purposes (offsetting a loss from one asset or investment with a gain from the futures contract).
+The term "managed futures" refers to a portfolio of futures contracts managed by a professional.
+Futures, or "futures contracts," are contracts where a buyer is bound to purchase, or a seller is bound to sell, a security or asset at a predetermined price.
+Futures are purchased either for speculation (betting on a certain direction in price movement) or for hedging reasons, such as offsetting a loss from one asset or investment with a gain from the futures contract.

 Top Managed Futures ETFs

-Buying managed futures ETFs can be a simple and convenient means of gaining access to the managed futures market without having the hassle of dealing with some of the complex aspects of futures contracts, such as fees and rollovers.
+Buying managed futures ETFs can be a simple and easy means of gaining access to the managed futures market without dealing with some of the complex aspects of futures contracts, such as fees and rollovers.
 If you're thinking of getting into one of these ETFs, here are some of the best examples:

 - WisdomTree Managed Futures ETF (WTMF): This fund is the oldest and largest managed futures ETF on the market today.
-Formerly trading with the ticker symbol WDTI, WTMF seeks to achieve positive total returns in rising or falling markets that are not directly correlated to broad market equity or fixed income returns.
-Expenses for WTMF are 0.65 percent, or $6.50 for every $1,000 invested, which is lower than the category average of 0.75 percent.
+Formerly trading with the ticker symbol WDTI, WTMF seeks to achieve positive total returns in rising or falling markets that are not directly linked to broad market equity or fixed income returns.
+Expenses for WTMF are 0.65%, or $6.50 for every $1,000 you invest, lower than the category average of 0.75%.

-- First Trust Morningstar Managed Futures Strategy ETF (FMF): Unlike most ETFs, FMF is actively-managed, which means it seeks to outperform its benchmark index, which is the Morningstar Diversified Futures Index.
-To do this, FMF management actively selects investments from the benchmark and manages contracts in a strategy that can beat the index as a whole.
-The expense ratio for FMF is 0.95 percent.
+- First Trust Morningstar Managed Futures Strategy ETF (FMF): Unlike most ETFs, FMF is actively managed, which means it seeks to do better than its benchmark index, the Morningstar Diversified Futures Index.
+To do that, FMF management selects investments from the benchmark and manages contracts in a strategy that can beat the index as a whole.
+The expense ratio for FMF is 0.95%.

-- ProShares Managed Futures Strategy ETF (FUT): This fund is an actively-managed ETF that uses the S&P Strategic Futures Index as a target performance benchmark.
-The fund strategy is to provide positive returns in rising and falling markets by taking long and short positions in futures in various asset classes, including commodities, currencies and fixed income.
-FUT is unique for a managed futures ETF in that it uses a risk-weighting so that each asset type contributes equally to the portfolio's risk.
-To do this the fund management rebalances the portfolio monthly.
-Expenses for FUT are 0.75 percent.
+- ProShares Managed Futures Strategy ETF (FUT): This fund is an actively managed ETF that uses the S&P Strategic Futures Index as a target benchmark.
+It aims to provide positive returns in rising and falling markets.
+It does that by taking long and short positions in futures in various asset classes, including commodities, currencies, and fixed income.
+FUT is unique for a managed futures ETF in that it weighs risk so that each asset type equally affects the portfolio's risk.
+The fund management rebalances the portfolio monthly.
+Expenses for FUT are 0.75%.

-Managed futures ETFs may use hedging strategies that involve investment in assets that have low correlation with the stock market.
-The end result can produce positive returns when the stock market is falling but, depending on the fund strategy, managed futures ETFs produce negative returns when stocks are otherwise positive.
+These ETFs may use hedging strategies that involve investing in assets that don't relate to the stock market.
+The end result can produce good returns when the stock market is falling.
+Still, depending on the fund strategy, managed futures ETFs may produce negative returns when stocks may be doing well.

-If you want to invest here, you may best be served by investing in a diversified portfolio of mutual funds or ETFs that invest in a balance of stocks and bonds with an allocation that is suitable for the investor's risk tolerance and time horizon.
+If you want to invest here, you may best be served by investing in a diversified portfolio of mutual funds or ETFs that invest in a balanced group of stocks and bonds that is right for your risk tolerance and time horizon.